Tisarindi/Student-Registration/README.md

-# WebCW
+# Student-Registration
-Student Registration form with html, css and php
+A responsive and user-friendly student registration front-end developed using HTML, CSS, and PHP.